-March 14 Thursday Fall 2025 Registration Begins

-Honors Convocation

-March 29 Friday Good Friday Holiday

-April 1 Monday Classes Resume Last Day to Withdraw from a Class April 4 Thursday Research Day April 8 Monday Last Day to Withdraw from the University April 8-12 Monday-Friday Founder's Week April 11 Thursday Founder's Day Convocation April 23-25 Tuesday-Thursday Final Exams for Spring 2024 Graduates April 26 Friday Submit Grades for Spring 2024 Graduates April 29-May 3 Monday-Friday Final Exams May 2 Thursday Graduate Student Hooding Ceremony @ 10am

-May 3 Friday Residence Halls close @ 5pm

-May 4 Saturday Commencement @ 8am

-May 6 Monday Deadline to Submit Final Grades

-Summer 2024 Classes Online

-May 29, 2024 - June 28, 2024

-May 29, 2024 - June 28 , 2024

-May 27 Monday Memorial Day Holiday

-May 29 Wednesday Classes Begin. /Late registration fee assessed, \$100.

-May 30 Thursday Last Day to Drop/Add Classes/Registration Closes ay 5pm

-May 31 Friday Financial Clearance

-June 4 Tuesday Report of Non-Attendance Due

-June 10-12 Monday-Wednesday Midterm Exams

-June 14 Friday New Student Orientation and Registration (Valley Bound)

-June 17 Monday Last Day to Withdraw from a Class

-June 21 Friday Last Day to Withdraw from the University

-June 28 Friday Final Exams

-July 1 Monday Deadline to Submit Final Grades July 5, 2024 - August 6 , 2024 July 2 Tuesday Online Registration and Academic Advisement July 4 Thursday Holiday - Independence Day July 5 Friday Classes Begin. /Late registration fee assessed, \$100.
-July 8 Monday Last Day to Drop/Add Classes/Registration Closes ay 5pm July 9 Tuesday Financial Clearance July 11 Thursday Report of Non-Attendance Due July 15-17 Monday-Wednesday Midterm Exams July 19 Friday New Student Orientation and Registration (Valley Bound) July 24 Wednesday Last Day to Withdraw from a Class August 30 Tuesday Last Day to Withdraw from the University August 6 Tuesday Final Exams August 7 Wednesday Deadline to Submit Final Grades

-BOARD OF TRUSTEES OF STATE INSTITUTIONS OF HIGHER LEARNING, STATE OF MISSISSIPPI
+March 20 Thursday Fall 2026 Registration Begins

+March 27 Thursday Honors Convocation

+APRIL

+April 3 Thursday Research Day

+April 7 Monday Last Day to Withdraw from a Class

+April 7-11 Monday-Friday Founder's Week

+April 10 Thursday Founder's Day Convocation

+April 14 Monday Last Day to Withdraw from the University

+April 18 Friday Good Friday Holiday April 21 Monday Classes Resume

+April 28- May 2 Monday-Thursday Final Exams for Spring 2025 Graduates

+MAY

+May 2 Friday Submit Grades for Spring 2025 Graduates

+May 5 - 9 Monday -Friday Final Exams

+May 8 Thursda у Graduate Student Hooding Ceremony at 10am

+May 9 Friday Residence Halls Close at 5pm

+May 10 Saturday y Commencement at 8am

+May 12 Monday Deadline to Submit Final Grades

+May 28 Summer 2025 , 2025 - Augu

+Mini Session I

+May 26 May 2 Monday 28, 2025 - June 2 Memorial Day I

+May 28 Wednesday • Late registration fee assessed, \$100

+May 29 Thursday Last Day to Dro

+y - , Registration Clo

+June 2 Monday Financial Cleara ance

+June 3 Tuesday Report of Non-A Attendance Due

+June 9-11 Monday-Wednesday Midterm Exams ;

+June 13 Friday New Student Or (Valley Bound) rientation and Registration

+June 16 Monday Last Day to Wit hdraw from a Class

+June 20 Friday Last Day to Wit hdraw from the University

+June 27 Friday Final Exams

+June 30 Monday Deadline to Sub omit Final Grades

+Mini Session II

+July 2 July Tuesday 7, 2025 - August 7, 2025 tion and Advisement

+July 7 Monday Late registration fee assessed, \$100

+July 8 Tuesday Last Day to Dro

+uniy o Tuesday Registration Clo

+July 10 Thursday Financial Clear ance

+July 11 Friday Report of Non- Attendance Due

+July 18 Friday New Student On (Valley Bound) rientation and Registration

+July 21-23 Monday-Wednesday Midterm Exams 3

+July 24 Thursday Last Day to Wit thdraw from a Class

+July 30 Wednesday Last Day to Wit thdraw from the University

+August 6 Wednesday Final Exams

+August 7 Thursday Deadline to Sub omit Final Grades

+BOARD OF TRUSTEES OF STATE INSTITUTIONS OF HIGHER LEARNING OF MISSISSIPPI

 Mississippi Valley State University is one of eight universities operating under the control of the Board of Trustees of State Institutions of Higher Learning of the State of Mississippi.
-The Board, established by the State Constitution, consists of 12 members, serving terms of varying lengths, four of whom are appointed by each incoming governor.
-Each Board normally includes appointees of three successive gubernatorial administrations.
+The Board, established by the State Constitution, consists of 12 members, serving terms of varying lengths.
+Because of changes to the legislation regarding the appointment of Board members, "after January 1, 2004, as vacancies occur, the twelve-member Board shall be appointed from each of the three Mississippi Supreme Court districts until there are four members from each Supreme Court district.
+The terms of office are reduced from twelve years to nine years.
+The terms are staggered so that all members appointed after 2012 will have a term of nine years."
+There are no ex-officio members.
 All final authority for the operation of the institutions under its control lies within the Board.
 No outside body exercises any jurisdiction over the administration, the policies, or the financial affairs of the institutions.
 All legislative appropriations for operating expenses are made directly to the Board, which in turn allocates funds to the eight institutions under its jurisdiction.